donuts qui coule

 • Deep and slow contractions (sometimes visible to the naked eye on the abdomen)

-Some women compare it to "an orgasm that comes from the guts," or describe a sensation of intense fullness.
-Others note that emotion plays a more significant role than in the Clitoral orgasm.
+Some women compare it to "an orgasm that comes from deep within", gold describe a sensation of intense fullness.
+Others note that emotion plays a more significant role than in the clitoral orgasm.

-3. Not all people with vulvas feel it
+3. Not all people with a vulva experience it

 (and that's normal)

-Unlike the clitoris, a universal erogenous zone, the sensitivity of the cervix varies greatly from person to person.
-Some even confuse this sensation with the stimulation of the deep spot (see diagram above), an erogenous zone located between the cervix and the anterior vaginal wall, reputed to provoke intense orgasms when stimulated.
+Unlike the clitoris, a universal erogenous zone, cervical sensitivity varies enormously from person to person.
+Some even confuse this sensation with stimulation of the deep spot (see diagram above), an erogenous zone located between the cervix and the anterior vaginal wall, which has a reputation for triggering intense orgasms when stimulated.

 Several factors explain these differences: